 Leticia Britos Cavagnaro

 Leticia is a lecturer at the School of Engineering and Deputy Director of the National Center for Engineering Pathways to Innovation (Epicenter).
+She is a co-founder and co-Director of the University Innovation Fellows program, which empowers students to be change agents at their schools.
 She has collaborated with the d.school’s K-12 Lab and, as a former member of the Research in Education and Design team (RED Lab), explored how design thinking contributes to developing creative learners.
 As lecturer of the Creativity and Innovation course, she witnesses the journey of students as they develop their creative confidence and go on to accomplish amazing things.
 As a result, bringing design thinking to as many people as possible has become a priority for Leticia, and she has worked with hundreds of teachers and students of all ages, as well as corporate and non-profit leaders in the US and abroad.
 In the summer of 2013, Leticia engaged thousands of people from over 130 countries in learning design thinking and applying the methodology to innovate in their contexts, via an experiential MOOC.

 Her favorite thing in the world is to act as a catalyst, creating connections between people and ideas, and building bridges between disciplines.
 If she were granted a wish, she would ask to bring her home country of Uruguay a tad closer to California.
 A teleporter to go back and forth in an instant would do too.